bus-time/backend/README.md

 ## Running

-You will need PostgreSQL 9.x, Sqlite 3.8.x, Python 2.7 and PIP installed.
+You will need PostgreSQL 9.x, Python 2.7 and PIP installed.

 1. Create empty PostgreSQL database for the Backend.